thingraph/dxf-viewer-examples/README.md

 - It doesn't support Tangent CAD, need to export to T3 format first.
 - It supports dxf version "AutoCAD 2018", other versions are not well tested.

+## Licensing

+### Personal Usage
+- **Free**: The software is available for free for personal, non-commercial use.
+This includes use by individuals for their own projects, hobbies, or learning purposes.

+### Commercial Usage
+- **$1,000**: For commercial use, where the software is used in a business context to generate revenue or for professional purposes.
+This includes use by companies, organizations, or individuals in a commercial setting.

+### Source Code Access
+- **$15,000**: For access to the full source code of the software.
+This option is for users who need to modify the source code for their specific needs, integrate it into their own products, or require the source code for other reasons.

+### Contact Us
+- For any inquiries or support, please contact us at [thingraph@outlook.com](mailto:thingraph@outlook.com).